douglaz/psl/Using-the-CLI.md

 For more details on hinge-loss functions and squared potentials, see the publications on our [PSL webpage](http://psl.linqs.org).

 #### Loading the Data
 PSL rules consist of predicates.
-The names of the predicates used in our model and possible substitutions of these predicates with actual entities from our network are defined inside the file `simple_lp.data`.
+The names of the predicates used in our model and possible substitutions of these predicates with actual entities from our network are defined inside the file `simple-acquaintances.data`.
 Let's have a look:
 ```
 predicates: